When I first heard about fighting canes, I was instantly curious about how effective they could be as a self-defense tool.

 Wood is hard-wearing and long-lasting but susceptible to warping and heavy in comparison with aluminum or fiberglass.
 On the other hand, wooden combat canes are easier to adjust as you can saw off whatever length you don’t need.

-Fiberglass, aluminum, steel, and polypropylene all make for a lighter fighting stick, which may be preferable for people of a smaller or stature or female self-defense.
+Fiberglass, aluminum, steel, and polypropylene make for a lighter fighting stick, which may be preferable for people of smaller stature or female self-defense.

-Canes with rounded handles, like the city stick from Cold Steel and the wooden one from Bubba Stik, are comfortable in hand and perfect for delivering a club-like blow.
+Like the city stick from Cold Steel and the wooden one from Bubba Stik, canes with rounded handles are comfortable in hand and perfect for delivering a club-like blow.

-On the other hand, hooked handles can be used to catch an assailant and pull him off balance.
+On the other hand, hooked handles can catch an assailant and pull him off balance.
 Like the Guardian II, some also have sharpened points that act as effective breaching tools and give you another weapon in your self-defense arsenal.

-A wider shaft will make for a heavier fighting cane but will be more resistant to impact, whereas a narrower shaft makes for a lighter, more manageable stick.
+A wider shaft will make for a heavier fighting cane but more resistant to impact, whereas a narrower shaft makes for a lighter, more manageable stick.

-If you’re planning on using your cane primarily as a walking stick, a narrower shaft is probably preferable, whereas, if you’re looking for a self-defense weapon, bigger is better.
+If you’re planning on using your cane primarily as a walking stick, a narrower shaft is probably preferable, whereas bigger is better if you’re looking for a self-defense weapon.